ILubbe/Arbor-Library/docs/userguide.md

 **NOTE:** Librarian's may also simply enter the _Reservation ID_, if on hand, and click the **Cancel Reservation** button to accomplish the same task as above.

 ### Generate Reports
+- Generate a report on Users, Books, Genres, Checkouts, and Reservations.
+- To begin:
+  - Select a category for your report with the **Get Report On** Dropdown.
+  - Optionally, select a number of results to see per page.
+  - Click **Go!**
+  - After the report is generated, you may sort the results by column, and navigate to various pages of the returned data.